krobbi/clac/README.md

 # Language
 Clac aims to implement a language that is somewhere between a calculator and a small scripting language.
-A Clac program consists of zero or more expressions, which are evaluated and printed in sequence:
+A Clac program consists of zero or more expressions:
 ```
-clac> 1 + 2 * 3  (1 + 2) * 3
+clac> 1.5 + 2 * 3  (1.5 + 2) * 3
-7
-9
+7.5
+10.5
 ```

+The expressions are evaluated in sequence, and their returned values are printed.

+## Data Types
+The Clac language is dynamically typed.
+Expressions can return different types of values, and the types are only checked at runtime when it is necessary to do so.
+There are currently 2 data types:

+### Number
+The number type is the fundamental type of the Clac language.
+The type holds a 64-bit floating-point number, which is mostly used for evaluating mathematical expressions.

+### Void
+The void type holds no value.
+The type exists to allow statements (statements return no value and are called to use their side-effects) to be implemented in Clac's expression-oriented language.
+Variable assignment, for example, can be considered a statement because it returns the void type.

+The void type has additional restrictions to enforce statement semantics that do not apply to the number type:
+* The void type cannot be used as an argument to an expression.
+* The void type cannot be stored in a variable.
+* The void type is not printed when it is evaluated in a program.

 ## Variables
-Variables can be defined or assigned with the `=` operator:
+Variables can be assigned with the `=` operator:
 ```
 clac> x = 5  x * x  x = 2 * x
-5
 25

+clac> x
 10
 ```